 Non-alcoholic steatohepatitis (NASH): the more progressive and aggressive subtype of NAFLD, where inflammation results in cellular damage leading to fibrosis/cirrhosis.

-It is estimated that 25-30% of the global population have NAFLD, and 5-12% develop NASH.
+It is in fact estimated that 25-30% of the global population have NAFLD, and 5-12% develop NASH.
 A recent Irish NAFLD screening initiative in 2017 of patients with type 2 diabetes mellitus (T2DM) reported that that one in five had advanced fibrosis/cirrhosis.

 Research has proven that up to 80% of T2DM patients with NAFLD have normal liver blood tests.
 Consequently, the European Association for the Study of the Liver (EASL) Clinical Practice Guidelines (2016), strongly recommend that T2DM patients should be screened for NAFLD irrespective of liver enzyme blood levels, since T2DM patients are at risk of liver fibrosis.

 Vibration Controlled Transient Elastography or FIBROSCAN® are innovative, unique, ultra-sound based technologies.
 FIBROSCAN®is used to screen for NAFLD.
 It does so through measuring liver stiffness, a marker of liver fibrosis.
 This non-invasive and painless method has the advantage of also tracking changes in liver fibrosis over time including post treatment assessments.

 The main treatment is in fact lifestyle intervention including diet and exercise.
 Notably overall, studies have reported that 7–10% weight loss sustained over 48-weeks results in significant improvement in liver steatosis and inflammation.
 However, with significant weight-loss, lifestyle intervention can improve and reverse NAFLD/NASH.